 Through the Infy Maker Awards program, we support today’s makers at schools and in communities, encouraging them to become our next generation of inventors.
 This #InfyMakers awards program, launched in June 2015 to celebrate the White House’s “National Week of Making”, recognizes the Maker Movement and inventors.

 We launched the #WhyIMake video campaign to create a platform for makers to tell their own stories, serving both as role models and inspiration for others.
-Short videos will showcase stories from prominent makers and invite others to share their own #WhyIMake stories.
+Short videos showcase stories from prominent makers and invite others to share their own #WhyIMake stories on various social channels.

 Our newest #WhyIMake video features Rebecca Anders, an Oakland, California-based artist and maker whose works of metal and mixed media sculpture focus on fascinating elements of human society and the natural world.
 Previous episodes include Girls Garage Founder, Emily Pilloton, NASA astronaut Don Pettit discussing what it’s like to be a maker in space.
 Previous episodes feature master maker Adam Savage, co-host and executive producer of MythBusters, Atari founder Nolan Bushnell and his family, as well as actor, author and woodworker Nick Offerman.